-Townhouses and complexes for sale in Hatfield, Harare South, offer affordable options with an average price of $197,500.
-These properties typically range in size from about 103 ㎡ to 1,000 ㎡, with land areas between 237 ㎡ and 5,000 ㎡, and a median property size of 170 ㎡ on a median land area of 440 ㎡.
-Starting prices are around USD 120,000, making this an attractive area for middle-income buyers.
+Townhouses and complexes for sale in Hatfield, Harare South, offer affordable options with an average price of $190,000.
+These properties typically have a median land area of 500 ㎡ and a median property size of about 161 ㎡, with some larger homes reaching up to 475 ㎡ on land parcels as big as 5,000 ㎡.
+Prices start from USD 75,000, making this area attractive for middle-income buyers looking for value in a well-established suburb.

-Hatfield is a well-established suburb in southern Harare known for its quiet, tree-lined streets and a mix of older and newer homes.
-The area offers convenient access to schools, healthcare facilities, and shopping centers such as Hatfield Shopping Centre.
-Residents enjoy nearby attractions like the National Sports Stadium, Mukuvisi Woodlands, and Hatfield Recreational Park.
-Good road links and public transport options make commuting to central Harare and other parts of the city easy, supporting a balanced and community-focused lifestyle.
+Hatfield is a calm and accessible neighborhood in Harare South, known for its tree-lined streets and community atmosphere.
+It offers good access to schools, healthcare facilities, and shopping centers like Hatfield Shopping Centre.
+Residents enjoy proximity to attractions such as the National Sports Stadium, Mukuvisi Woodlands nature reserve, and Hatfield Recreational Park.
+The area benefits from reliable public transport and road connections to central Harare, making it a practical choice for commuters and families alike.

 | Property Size | Avg. price |